YieldHand/OptionsMarketLiquidityPool/README.md

 ## What's Next?

- We are currently working to add comprehensive tests to this report.
-Additionally, we are working to add tokenization of the LP Pools so that LP positions can be tokenized and traded on platforms such as Pendle and APWine for fixed yield.
+ We are currently working to add comprehensive tests to this project.
+Additionally, we are working to add tokenization of the LP Pools so that LP positions can be traded on platforms such as Pendle and APWine for fixed yield.